vitaly-t/pg-promise/README.md

 to the formatting object itself, to be injected as a raw-text JSON-formatted string.

 For the most current SQL formatting support see method [as.format]

+### Open Values

+Open values were added in version 3.4.0, to simplify formatting for such special cases as `LIKE` filters.

+Names for open-value variables end with either `:value` or symbol `#`, and it means that such a value is to be properly formatted and escaped, but not to be wrapped in quotes when it is a text.

+Similar to raw-text variables, open-value variables are also not allowed to be `null` or `undefined`, but the difference is that raw-text variables are not escaped, while open-value variables are escaped.

 ### SQL Names